How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Families, barkadas, beach bums, adventure seekers, foodies

-Batangas is just a two to three-hour drive from Manila and has many affordable beach resorts.
+Batangas has many affordable beach resorts two to three hours from Manila.
 This makes the province a go-to place for family or barkada summer outings and corporate team-building activities.

 Top things to do in Batangas

-• Visit and enjoy water activities in Batangas’ most popular beaches: Anilao, Laiya, Nasugbu, Calatagan, Isla Verde, etc.
+• Enjoy water activities in Batangas’ most popular beaches: Anilao, Laiya, Nasugbu, Calatagan, Isla Verde, etc.

-• Trek up any of Batangas’ famous mountains: Taal Volcano, Mt.
+• Trek up Batangas’ famous mountains: Taal Volcano, Mt.
 Pico de Loro, Mt.
 Batulao, Mt.
 Gulugod Baboy, Mt.
 Maculot, etc.

 • Go scuba diving in Anilao to explore the famous diving spot’s spectacular underwater scenery